dgraph-io/dgraph/wiki/content/query-language/index.md

   minors as var(func: lt(age, 18))
 }
 mutation {
-  set {
+  delete {
-    var(minors) <electoral_registration> * .
+    uid(minors) <electoral_registration> * .
   }
 }
 ```

 Internally, such mutations are are expanded to a triple per UID in the variable.
-Hence mutations with variables on both sides of the predicate `var(variable1) <edge> var(variable2)` are expanded to the cross product.
+Hence mutations with variables on both sides of the predicate `uid(variable1) <edge> uid(variable2)` are expanded to the cross product.

 ## Facets : Edge attributes